 Daphne married Boyd Moehring, a 1980 Gahanna graduate, in 1992.
 After graduating from Capital University, they chose to raise their two daughters, Hallie and Mallory, in Gahanna.
 Both daughters graduated from Gahanna Lincoln High School and benefitted from the quality education they received at GLHS as they pursued college degrees and, for Hallie, a doctoral degree.

-In the Gahanna-Jefferson community, Daphne serves as the district representative on the City of Gahanna Parks & Recreation Board as well as the Gahanna-Jefferson Education Foundation.
-She regularly attends Gahanna City Council meetings to stay apprised of developments that may affect the school district.
-Daphne volunteers with her church, Peace Lutheran of Gahanna, and for Gahanna Residents in Need.
+In the Gahanna-Jefferson community, Daphne serves as the district representative with the City of Gahanna.
+She attends Gahanna City Council meetings to stay apprised of developments that may affect the school district.
+Daphne volunteers with her church, Peace Lutheran of Gahanna, and for community organizations including GRIN.

 Outside of education, Daphne is involved with DAR (Daughters of the American Revolution) and the Gahanna Kiwanis, an international organization dedicated to improving the world by making lasting differences in the lives of children.
 She is currently serving as Treasurer of the Whetstone Chapter of DAR, and previously served as president of the Gahanna Kiwanis.
 She has a strong love of family history and serves as the historian/genealogist for her mother’s maternal family and has published the family history of both sides of her mother’s heritage.